tylermystery/builder/spec_sheet.md

 ### The Interactive Card
 Every item in the catalog is presented on a versatile "Interactive Card".
 The card's appearance and functionality adapt based on the item it represents.
 All cards feature a **Heart (❤️) icon** for universal selection.

+#### Automated Image Tagging
+Card images are loaded dynamically from a media library (Cloudinary) based on an automated, multi-tag system.
+All tag matching is case-insensitive and ignores differences between spaces and hyphens.
+* **Default Item Image:** The image for an item is found by searching for a single tag generated from its unique name (e.g., "Fort Battle" uses the tag `fort-battle`).
+* **Option-Specific Images:** When a user selects an option, the system performs a search for images that contain **both** the item's tag **and** the option's tag (e.g., searching for tags `fort-battle` AND `classic`).
+If no images matching both tags are found, the application falls back to the default item image.

 ### Unified Card Interaction Model
 All card-based click interactions are managed by a single, unified event handler on the document's body.
 * The handler uses event delegation to capture all clicks and identify the target element (e.g., a button or icon).